Nathan-rek/TouchDesigner-palette/README.md

 # TouchDesigner-palette
-My .Tox from differement experimentations or tuto
+My .tox from differement experimentations or tuto